 The stretch between Filey Brigg, Newport Bridge and North Gare was opened on 21 July 2016.
 Click on this link to get more information.

-- Ramblers' reports for Filey Brigg to Kilnsea, and Kilnsea to the Humber Bridge are currently restricted, to read them use this link.
+- Ramblers' reports for Kilnsea to the Humber Bridge is currently restricted, to read it use this link.

 Note that access to these proposals is restricted.
 Please use this link to